williamtroup/JsonTree.js/README_NUGET.md

 - ⭐ Custom value rendering.
 - 📃 Array paging, with configurable column count support (show array objects on different pages)!
 - 💥 Compare the property name and index values in multiple page columns!
-- 💧 Drag & Drop JSON files support!
+- 💧 Drag & Drop JSON, CSV, and HTML files support!
 - 📋 Copy to clipboard (all JSON, a specific page, a specific JSON value, or selected JSON values).
 - ✏️ Full editing support (double click a value, property, index, or anywhere for everything).
 - 🔠 Keyboard navigation keys support!